MozeBaltyk/mozebaltyk.github.io/content/news/just-vs-makefile/index.md

 * Recipes can be written in arbitrary languages, like Python, NodeJS, bash.

 * just a "task runner" and all the points listed above are going to this purpose.

+* use tag `[private]` to make the recepies unvisible from the list

 ## The Justfile's limitation